dustin-jacobsen-colorado-edu/cs-5018-wk-5/README.md

 ## Usage
 From the end user's perspective, the application presents itself as a single page web application.
 The entry point is the "Open app" button on the Overview tab in Heroku.

-The data source publishes new carbon intensity measurements every 30 minutes.
+The data source publishes new air quality measurements every 30 minutes.
 They only offer one data point a time - their most recently available data.
 I set up the system so one measurement is immediately retrieved from the data source when the application starts, but the next one will come after a while.
 So after finishing the setup, you need to let it run for at least one hour, to guarantee that it accumulates at least two measurements.

 You can enter the app via the abovementioned entry point, and then request a report by entering a time period on the web page.